aimeertaylor/FreqEstimationModel/README.md

 ## Current state

-Beware: this readme is seven years late and hasitily added.
-Package documentation is bare-bones.
+Beware: this readme is seven years late.
 I wrote this code during my PhD.
 It is the first code I ever made public.
 It is far from perfect, but better public than private (I hope).
 Please email me (aimee.taylor@pasteur.fr) if you find any bugs.
+Package documentation is bare-bones.
+In addition to this readme, I've added a couple of vignettes, which are based on inst/Test_Run.R and inst/visualise_results.R

 ## More information